With their beautiful screens, portability and pure simplicity of use, tablets have become incredibly popular in a short space of time.

 Each system has strengths and weaknesses.
-Apple iPads may be the most popular brand of tablets, but that doesn't mean they're the best for everyone.
+Apple iPads may be the most popular tablets, but that doesn't mean they're the best for everyone.

 Size makes a big difference when buying a tablet.
-We'll run you through the pros and cons of both options.
+We'll run you through the pros and cons of all the options.

 3. How much you really need to spend and how you can save money

 Knowing what you need will help you only spend as much as you need, and we have a few money-saving tips for you, too.